 Humour is a very personal subject and I fully expect people to have different opinions.
 I tried to do a "Sheldon" (for those who don't know, the character from "The Big Bang Theory") by defining what's funny and what's not.
 I came across something that at first seemed sensible: laugh at things people can change and not at what they can't.
 As I thought about this I realised different people can affect certain changes while others can't.

 One of my favourite comedians - Mark Lowry is a contradiction in terms.
-For a start he's an American Christian comedian - pretty much an oxymoron.
-(I've since discovered a second - Tim Hawkins - so he's not unique - just rare.)
+For a start, he's an American Christian comedian - pretty much an oxymoron.
+(I've since discovered a second - Tim Hawkins - so he's not unique - just rare.
+Hawkins is even rarer - he's a home schooler.)
 I first heard him on the radio at a time when my life was falling apart.
 He had me laughing for the first time in six months.
-After long talk about heart operations (I didn't foresee one in my future at that stage), he finished by saying a situation reminded him of his favourite Bible verse: This too shall pass.
-It was just what I needed - and the laughing had softened me for the restoration of hope - that most wonderful attribute without which we wouldn't be fully alive.
+After a long talk about heart operations (I didn't foresee one in my future at that stage), he finished by saying a situation reminded him of his favourite Bible verse: This too shall pass.
+It was just what I needed - and the laughing had softened me for the restoration of hope - that most wonderful attribute without which we aren't be fully alive.